dassujan/STANDARD-THREE/MATH (2nd UNIT) QUESTION SET 2.md

    | Car                   | 9                      |
    | Walk                  | 5                      |

-   - Draw tally marks for each mode of transport.
+   - a)Draw tally marks for each mode of transport.
 (4 marks)
-   - How many students travel by bicycle?
+   - b) How many students travel by bicycle?
 (1 mark)
-   - Which mode of transport is the most popular?
+   - c) Which mode of transport is the most popular?
 (1 mark)

 10. The table below shows the number of students involved in different club activities.
 Draw tally marks for each activity and answer the questions.**(6 marks)**